Ținutul Sării revolt: Epilogue

 At Praid, the units of the Romanian army remained for 3 weeks.
 There were prison sentences during that period.
 Most of those involved in the rebellion, however they hid, some of the insurgents staying for a long time in the forests or other parts (even a year and a half, or up to 2–3 years) until the declaration of an amnesty.
 29 arrested were in captivity for several months, during the detention 2 of those arrested died.

 Under the threat of harsh punishments, including collective ones, the population was announced to surrender all the weapons and ammunition of war, remaining from the former Austro-Hungarian army.

 The final balance of the events traced in the archives indicates a total of 1,000 participants in the events.
-Of this total, 200 were the number of armed Szeklers.
-The direct victims were represented by 4 Szekler civilians and 3 Romanian gendarmes, the total of indirect victims later rising to 12, all being Szekler civilians.
+Of this total, 200 were the number of armed Székelys.
+The direct victims were represented by 4 Székely civilians and 3 Romanian gendarmes, the total of indirect victims later rising to 12, all being Székely civilians.